Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Introduction

 \section{Introduction}

-The synchronous rotation of the Jupiter's Galilean satellites, Io, Europa, Ganymede, and Callisto, was only confirmed with certainty after decades of observations of their surface features from Earth telescopes, see \cite{Cam43, Dol74}.

-The Galilean satellites are assumed to be in the so-called Cassini state \citep{Col66, Pea69}, which means that their rotation axis follows the long-term precession of their orbit normal while their rotation about the spin axis is periodically modified by physical libration, due to the torque exerted on their triaxial shape by Jupiter.
+The synchronous rotation of the Jupiter’s Galilean satellites, Io, Europa, Ganymede, and Callisto, was only confirmed with certainty after decades of observations of their surface features from Earth telescopes, see \cite{Cam43, Dol74}.
+The Galilean satellites are assumed to be in the so-called Cassini state \citep{Col66, Pea69}, which means that their rotation axis follows the long-term precession of their orbit normal while their rotation about the spin axis is periodically modified (physical librations) due to the torque exerted on their triaxial shape by Jupiter.
 The derivation of control networks for the Galilean satellites from images taken by Voyager 1 and 2 and Galileo did not reveal any significant deviation between their spin and orbit axes \citep{Dav81, Dav98}.
-The obliquity of the satellites, which is the angular separation of the rotation axis and the orbit normal, is therefore expected to be small.
+The obliquity of the satellites, which is the angular separation of the rotation axis and the orbit normal, is therefore expected to be small (at most a few degrees).

-The obliquity and the libration amplitude of Ganymede will be measured with exquisite precision by JUICE's 3GM experiment during the Ganymede orbital phase ($0.2$ and $0.4$ arcsec, respectively, see \cite{Cap20}), slightly better than the expected accuracy with the GALA instrument (between $0.5$ and $1.7$ arcsec, see \cite{Ste19}).
-The obliquity of Europa cannot be measured by 3GM due to the limited data provided by the close flyby, whereas the obliquity of Callisto can be determined to within $0.06^\circ-0.3^\circ$ \citep{Cap22}.